-James is a highly regarded commercial lawyer.
+James is a highly regarded commercial lawyer and litigator.
 He has successfully brought claims against Australia’s largest banks, stockbrokers and financial institutions.
-He has also acted for unions subject to investigations by government agencies and has advised unions, industry superannuation fund directors and corporations on regulatory, governance and directorship issues.
+He has also acted for people and organisations subject to investigations by government agencies and has advised industry superannuation funds, unions and corporations on regulatory, governance and directorship issues.

 Carol is widely acknowledged for her expertise in anti-discrimination law and also practises in industrial and employment law.
 She is an honorary Senior Fellow with the University of Melbourne’s Law School, where she lectures at post-graduate level in anti-discrimination law, and is on the Editorial Board of the Employment Law Bulletin.

 Carol wrote the chapter on Freedom from Discrimination and Harassment in the Australian Charter of Employment Rights.
 She received the President’s award from the Australian Federation of AIDS Organisations for her advocacy in the Special Family Leave Test Case.